HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Segment_Methods.md

 For example, the syntax to get the label text is `segment.selectedValue.label(text)`.
 Earlier this was written as `segment.selectedValue.label.text`.

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}/*Sample code to use addDataAt method without animation.
+/*Sample code to use addDataAt method without animation.
 In this sample code, the data is added above the 15th Index position in the first section of the Segment, mySegment.*/
 formSegment.mysegment.addDataAt(dataObj1, 15);

 /*Sample code to use addDataAt method with animation.
 In this sample code, the data is added above the 15th Index position in the first section of the Segment, mySegment.*/